 Elmira “Myra” Cruz has served First 5 San Mateo County since September 2017.
 Prior to joining the team, she worked with San Mateo County Health Foundation (SMCHF) for 16 years where she helped raise funds for San Mateo Medical Center so that they can provide access to quality healthcare for the underserved and uninsured population in San Mateo County.
 She managed the SMCHF’s, “Bundle of Joy Program” which provided educational materials and welcoming baby bag containing baby essentials for new mothers.
 She is exhilarated to join First 5 San Mateo County because its mission aligns with her passion and values on serving the youngest population including children with special needs.

-Myra received her Bachelor of Science in Business Administration emphasis in Computer Information Systems at San Francisco State University, and is currently pursuing her MBA at University of Phoenix.
+Myra received her Bachelor of Science in Business Administration emphasis in Computer Information Systems at San Francisco State University, and her Master of Business Administration at University of Phoenix in 2021.
 She loves to spend quality time with her husband and two kids.

 Jenifer Clark has been the Research & Evaluation Specialist at First 5 San Mateo County since 2008.
 She holds a Masters’ degree in Developmental Psychology.
 During her graduate program, her research focused on the influence of parenting and various socioeconomic factors on social-emotional and social-cognitive development in infants and young children.
 Part of her training focused on research methods and data analysis, skills which she is pleased to be able to use in her work.
 She is passionately committed to the following three principles: 1) The first five years of life are critically important to setting children up to thrive; 2) All children deserve to live in families and communities that provide what they need to maximize their potential; and 3) All of us, collectively, are responsible for ensuring that this happens for all children.